 - 3.1.
 At tournament officials' discretion, any bow, arrow, or accessory may be subjected to complete inspection at any time.
 Anyone found using disallowed equipment or modifications will forfeit awards and be disqualified.
 Disqualification may affect their team's rank. - 3.2.
 If after the 10-meter practice end begins an archer is found to be using disallowed equipment, the archer is subject to disqualification.
 KENTUCKY: It is the coach and archer's responsibility to have tournament ready equipment based on the rules.
-All coaches, archers, and parents are required to read the KyNASP rules and protocols document. - 3.3.
+It is the responsibility of the coach, archer, and parent to have read the rules and present tournament compliant equipment. - 3.3.
 Bows: Archers are expected to bring their own NASP® GenesisTM bows. - 3.3.1.
-Only the stock (original) unmodified Genesis[TM] bow approved for NASP® may be used, except for allowances described below. - 3.3.2.
-When called by the announcer, archers will place bows on the provided racks for inspection.
+Only the stock (original) unmodified Genesis[TM] bow approved for NASP[®] may be used, except for allowances described below. - 3.3.2.
+When called by the announcer archers will place bows on the provided racks for inspection.
 Once inspected, the bow must remain on the range unless a repair is needed and approved by a lane official. - 3.3.3.
-The GenesisTM Mini, Pro, and GenX are prohibited from use in NASP®. - 3.3.4.
+The GenesisTM Mini, Pro, and Gen-X are prohibited from use in NASP®. - 3.3.4.
 The bow's axle-to-axle length, measured from the center of each axle, must be no shorter than 35.25". - 3.3.5.
 The bow's grip must be in place and unmodified.
-Changing the shape by removing material or adding material, including tape is prohibited.
+Changing the shape by removing material or adding material, including tape, is prohibited.
 The grip may be painted for personalization.
 However, paint used must be "color only".
 The use of paint with added texture material or paint that dries with a multi-texture finish (including but not limited to those designed as bed liner material) is disallowed. - 3.3.6.
 Only tied on or heat shrink nock locators may be used.
-Instructions for tying on a nock locator are available at www.naspschools.org under the "Resources" tab, in the "Information/Learning Center".

-3.3.6.1.
-There may be up to one nock locator above and below the arrow nock.

-3.3.6.2.
-If using two nock locators, the gap between them must be 1-1.5 nock widths.
+Instructions for tying on a nock locator are available at www.naspschools.org under the "Resources" tab, in the "Information/Learning Center". - 3.3.6.1.
+There may be up to one nock locator above and below the arrow nock. - 3.3.6.2.
+If using two nock locators, the gap between them must be no greater than 1.5 nock widths.
 The archer must nock the arrow between the 2 nock locators.